 Collection: Collection baskets are passed person-to-person down each pew.
 The collection is used to support the various ministries and operations of the church, including charitable outreach.
 Once a month we collect food and money for food pantries.
 Occasionally, a second collection will be taken for a missionary or some other need.

-Communion: Roman Catholics not in a state of serious sin, and members of Orthodox churches, the Assyrian Church of the East, and the Polish National Catholic Church, are welcome to join us in Communion.
+Communion: Roman Catholics not in a state of serious sin, and members of the Eastern Orthodox churches, the Assyrian Church of the East, and the Polish National Catholic Church, are welcome to join us in Communion, but should follow the guidance of their own church.
 We use real wine, and — as Scriptures teach — believe the bread and wine to be totally transformed into the Body and Blood, Soul and Divinity of Christ.

 If you will not receive Communion, you are encouraged to join the Communion line with your arms crossed across your chest; the distributor will give you a blessing.

-At Communion time, ministers will bring the Body and Blood of Christ to various stations in the front of both levels of the church.
-We process from the pews to the distributor, and follow the practice of gently bowing before receiving the Sacrament.
+At Communion time, ministers will bring the Body of Christ to various stations in the front of both levels of the church.
+We process from the pews to the distributor, and follow the practice of gently bowing before reverently receiving the Sacrament.
 The Body of Christ may be received in the hand or can be placed directly into your mouth.
-The Blood of Christ is distributed in common cups; the distributor wipes the cup clean after each recipient’s sip.
-It is not appropriate or acceptable to take a host and dip it into the cup.
-If not enough ministers are available, some stations will only have the Body of Christ.
+The cup with the Blood of Christ is offered to communicants in the center aisle of the mail floor.
+After wiping the rim of the cup, the distributor will offer it to the communicant to take a sip.
+It is not proper to dip the host into the cup (intinction).

 Have a Question?
 We often have someone in the welcome center to answer questions after Mass.
 Before Mass, welcome ministers at church entrances can answer your questions.
 If you have a need during Mass, including a need for medical attention, ushers in each section can assist you.